socomsystems/documentation/developer_manual/app/view/js.rst

 loading.

-To provide the initial state in a standardized way quickly to the javascript Nextcloud provides an API.
+To provide the initial state in a standardized way quickly to the javascript cyfrSpaces provides an API.
 The API consists of a PHP part (that supplies the state) and a JS part (that fetches and parses the state).

 Providing the initial state with PHP